DefGuard/docs/support-1/troubleshooting/README.md

 ## I get the following error: _h2 protocol error: http2 error: stream error received: not a result of an error_

-This error is common if you use a reverse-proxy for any of our components.
+This error is common if you use a reverse proxy for any of our components.

 Every reverse proxy has a timeout for keeping the connection alive.
 You can increase the timeout value to see less errors, but they will eventually appear.